odoo/documentation/content/applications/websites/ecommerce/managing_products/products.rst

 - :guilabel:`Website`: the website on which that file is *available*.
 If you want it available for *all* websites, leave it empty.

-The file is then available after checkout in the **purchase order** section found on the customer's portal.
+The file is then available after checkout in the :guilabel:`Sales Orders` section, found on the customer's portal.

 Product configuration
 =====================